riya-spec/Code-Editor/README.md

 Add Car Image, Add Natures Gallery(These will provide a template to the user and they can change it according to thier needs.On clicking any image , It opens into larger view in the Google Drive.

-I am trying to add more features to this so as to make it compatible for all the langauges avalable to code.
+I am trying to add more features to this so as to make it compatible for all the langauges available to code.